christiansheridan/ORM-SimpleAccount/README.md

     }
 }
 ```
-Some of the things to take notice of are the objects that libraries offer use:
+Some of the things in this class to take notice are the objects that the imported libraries offer us:

 * JdbcConnectionSource from the JDBC library
 * Dao and DaoManager from the OrmLite